norton287/norton287/README.md

 - 👋 Hi, I’m @norton287
-- 👀 I’m interested in Xamrin.Forms and .NET MAUI
+- 👀 I’m interested in Embedded and SBC Programming and Servers
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on my private app Azure Simple Storage Manager
+- 💞️ I’m looking to collaborate on any server back end platforms
 - 📫 How to reach me support@spindlecrank.com

 <!---